biryb/LipIDpy/README.md

 The script is agnostic to the mass spectrometry platform as it purely uses the detected fragments.
 No parameter optimization is required.
 This is just a script, not a package.

+# Parameters

+In rows 14-19, the user has to set a few parameters

+MP_additive - mobile phase additive in the analysis.
+This can be either "Formate" or "Acetate".
+A string value.</br>
+polarity - POS or NEG</br>
+dir_base - the absolute path to the folder where the script and data files are wrapped in r'path' (e.g. r'/Volumes/name/lipyd/')</br>
+mztol - this is to tolerance for mz in MS2 spectra, and dictates how much a detected fragment is allowed to deviate from the known exact value.
+I usually set this to 3.5 mmu (my instrument is QE HF-X at 60,000 resolution for MS2), but anything between 1.5-10 might be appropriate

 # Usage
 Download the script as well as LipidMatch rule-based lipid libraries.
 Create a virtual environment, and install dependencies via pip, conda, or alike.